AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading :)

 ## Currently Reading
-* The Overstory, Richard Powers
+* The Vegetarian, Han Kang
 * The Song of the Cell, Siddhartha Mukherjee
-* Days at the Torunka Café, Satoshi Yagisawa

 ## On my Shelf
+* The Bastard of Istanbul, Elif Shafak
 * The Gene: An Intimate History, Siddhartha Mukherjee
 * The Ministry for the Future, Kim Stanley Robinson
 * The Starless Sea, Erin Morgenstern